lordfeck/cgi-win/README.md

 Flag generator.
 Bonus: Will also generate a country name.

 # SETUP - All
-We assume that:
+We assume that you have:
-* You have Perl installed
+* Perl installed.
 * CPAN or cpanm bootstrapped.
 * Some Unix sysadmin knowhow.